Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

-# Xero NetStandard OAuth 2.0 Starter App
+# Xero NetStandard Sign Up With Xero Appp
-This is a companion app built with .NET Core 3.1 MVC to demonstrate Xero OAuth 2.0 Client Authentication & OAuth 2.0 APIs.
+This is a sample app that has been built with the Xero NetStandard SDK to show how app partners build the Sign Up With Xero functionality Recommended flow.

-__IMPORTANT!__ This application is for demo only.
-We recommend setting up a secure token storage for your production app.

-Its functions include:

-- connect & reconnect to Xero
-- storing Xero token in a .json file
-- refresh Xero access token on expiry
-- allow user to switch between tenants/organisations
-- allow user to disconnect a tenant or revoke token
-- allow manual testing of many Xero API endpoints
-- display API call responses
-- display code snippets responsible for the call

-You can connect this companion app to an actual Xero organisation and make real API calls.
-Please use your Demo Company organisation for your testing.
-[Here](https://central.xero.com/s/article/Use-the-demo-company) is how to turn it on.
+This sample app demonstrates how Xero can be used as an identity provider to create an account for your app.
+In order to run this application, users must have the following:
+- A Xero app created with the credentials ready to use.
+See [Create a Xero app](#create-a-xero-app)
+- A local instance of a MySQL Database running.
+See [Create a local database](#create-a-local-database)

 ### Create a Xero app
 You will need your Xero app credentials created to run this demo app.